Sky broadband vs Virgin Media broadband

 Virgin Media can’t be beaten for speeds but Sky has award-winning customer service.
 So how can you choose between the two?
 We run through some of the key differences between Sky and Virgin broadband below.

-When it comes to speed, Sky advertises a maximum average of 63Mbps for its premium fibre package.
-For its entry-level fibre package it offers an average of 36Mbps and for standard broadband you'll get 11Mbps.
-These speeds are, by and large, on a par with other providers operating over the Openreach network, athough Sky does fall down slightly on its premium package - BT and EE offer 67Mbps, in comparison.
+When it comes to speed, Sky advertises a maximum average of 59Mbps for its only fibre package, and for standard broadband you'll get 11Mbps.
+These speeds are, by and large, on a par with other providers operating over the Openreach network, although Sky does fall down slightly on its premium package - BT and EE offer an average of 67Mbps, in comparison.

 Virgin’s lowest advertised speed averages 54Mbps.
 Virgin uses its own cabling network, rather than the Openreach network, so it can offer speeds faster than most other providers.
 On average, Virgin customers receive speeds very close to those advertised, and in many cases, faster than those advertised.

-Virgin Media offers average speeds of 54Mbps, 108Mbps, 213Mbps and 362Mbps.
+Virgin Media offers average speeds of 54Mbps, 108Mbps, 213Mbps, 362Mbps and 516Mbps.
 This puts it way ahead of the other providers, although occasionally in areas where there is a large number of Virgin customers, the top speed may not be available.

 Another important factor to consider is upload speeds.
 This gives an indication of how long it takes to upload a photo or send any other information to the web.
 Sky offers upload speeds of 0.8Mbps on its standard broadband, 9Mbps on its entry-level fibre package and 18Mbps on its top-end fibre deal.
 These are roughly the same speeds you can expect with any provider on the Openreach network.

 Virgin's upload speeds differ slightly and while you may be getting faster download speeds, its uploads aren’t equally good.
-Its VIVID 50 service has upload speeds of 3Mbps, you get 6Mbps with VIVID 100, 12Mbps with VIVID 200 and to get the maximum of 20Mbps, you have to sign up to VIVID 350.
+Its VIVID 50 service has upload speeds of 3Mbps, you get 6Mbps with M100, 12Mbps with M200 and to get the maximum of 20Mbps, you have to sign up to M350.

 A big tick goes to Virgin on this one as you can get the fastest speeds possible for broadband on this network, although check first exactly what speeds you can get at your postcode, otherwise it may be worth looking at Sky.